Ex-footballer Graeme Souness completes charity swim across English Channel

-Graeme Souness has raised more than £1 million for Debra UK, a charity which supports those affected by epidermolysis bullosa.
+Graeme Souness has raised more than £1m for Debra UK, a charity which supports those affected by epidermolysis bullosa

 Former footballer and TV pundit Graeme Souness has completed a 21-mile charity swim across the English Channel.

-The 70-year-old has raised more than £1 million for Debra UK, a national charity supporting individuals and families affected by epidermolysis bullosa (EB).
+The 70-year-old has raised more than £1m for Debra UK, a national charity supporting individuals and families affected by epidermolysis bullosa (EB).

 EB is a rare condition that causes painful, blistering skin, and Souness said he was inspired to take on the challenge after spending time with a good friend, Isla Grist, 14, who is living with recessive dystrophic epidermolysis bullosa.